We judge ourselves by what we feel capable of doing, while others judge us by what we have already done.

 I am responsible for this change…

-The first step is to always acknowledge that changes need to be made.
-If you can’t acknowledge that there is something wrong, then there’s no point continuing down this process.
+Your first step is to acknowledge that changes need to be made.
+If you’re unable to admit that there is something wrong, then there’s no point moving forward with this process.

-Discover Who You Are to Bridge the Gap
+Step 2: Discover Who You Are then Bridge the Gap!